waw3/make/src/readme.txt

 == Upgrade Notice ==

-= 1.7.3 =
+= 1.7.4 =
-Fixes a display issue in IE with the custom logo.
+Dropped support for WP versions less than 4.4.
+Bug fixes.

 = 1.7.0 =
 Big under-the-hood changes to the code for improved efficiency and maintainability.
 Many functions and hooks have been deprecated.